Enter your email below to learn 4 things you need to know before buying a eucalyptus!

-- The biology of Eucalyptus is such that many species lend themselves to coppicing.
+The biology of Eucalyptus is such that many species lend themselves to coppicing.
 All species that produce a lignotuber (and some Eucalyptus do not) will respond well to the practice, provided they have achieved a trunk diameter of 125mm or more, but are not overly mature.
 A tree that is over 12-15 years of age is unlikely to respond favourably to coppicing Click here to read more about the lignotuber.

-- 1. To control growth so that a large tree can be grown and enjoyed as a shrub
+1. To control growth so that a large tree can be grown and enjoyed as a shrub e.g. E. gunnii

 Size of tree to coppice

-- Allow your newly planted young Eucalyptus two full growing seasons in the ground before coppicing.
-Ideally, the diameter of the trunk at the base of the tree needs to be in excess of 50 mm (2 inches) before you prune it down.
+Allow your newly planted young Eucalyptus to grow in the ground before coppicing.
+Ideally, the diameter of the trunk at the base of the tree needs to be in excess of 100-125 mm (4-5 inches) before you prune it down.
 This means that the tree is now of a size whereby the root system has established well into the surrounding soil and built up sufficient reserves to allow regeneration after coppicing.

-- There is no upper age limit for the practice; quite large and mature, old trees can be coppiced, provided they are of the right species and have been worked on a regular basis.
+There is no upper age limit for the practice; quite large and mature, old trees can be coppiced, provided they are of the right species and have been worked on a regular basis.

 Time of year

-- Using sharp bypass loppers or a very sharp saw if the trunk is very large, prune down to the stump and remove all side shoots with secateurs or loppers.
+Using a very sharp saw, prune the tree down to the stump and remove all side shoots with secateurs or loppers.
 The latter is important to force the lignotuber and subcutaneous shoots to break dormancy, otherwise the Eucalypt with generate weak shoots off the thin side shoots, which is undesirable.
 The height of the residual stump varies according to your end goal.